-NOTE: 9.8.2 & 9.8.3- ALL candidates are required to attend the relevant required seminar and complete and pass their ORBT before commencing their Shadow Judging.
+11.8.2 ALL candidates are required to attend the relevant required seminar and complete and pass their ORBT before commencing their Shadow Judging.
 Once completed candidates will be accredited at G level and placed on the judges list.
-The Shadow Judging assessment/s to beforwarded to the State JSC for approval and if satisfactory will be accredited at H level and placed on the judges list.
 Candidates can then continue completing the remaining pre requisites.

-119.8.32 To become accredited at E (Elementary) level applicants must:
+11.8.3 To become accredited at E (Elementary) level applicants must:

-- a) be a current EA member - b) complete the current ORBT with a pass of at least 90% (this must be completed and passed prior to undertaking any shadow judging) - c) attend a seminar that includes E level - d) pass the Elementary theory exam with at least 80% - e d) generic units 1, 2, 3, 4 and 5 to be completed refer to 9.18.
+- a) be a current EA member - b) complete the current ORBT with a pass of at least 90% (this must be completed and passed prior to undertaking any shadow judging) - c) attend a seminar that includes E level - d) pass the Elementary theory exam with at least 80% - e) generic units 1, 2, 3, 4 and 5 to be completed refer to 9.18.

 Note: Units 1, 4 & 5 will be covered in your seminar.
-Units 2 and 3 can be completed on-line or in a workshop situation - e) shadow judge one entire Official Elementary competition with a minimum of 25 horses; or - f) shadow judge at least 2 entire Elementary competitions where the total number of horses judged overall is 24 30 or more.
-In order to judge the total minimum number of horses required it may be necessary to judge more competitions - g) sit-in on at least two occasions at Elementary level - h) the supervising judge for all shadow judging and sit-ins to be a Judge Educator or A or B Level Mentor - i) pass the Elementary theory exam - ji) pass the Elementary practical exam
+Units 2 and 3 can be completed on-line or in a workshop situation

+- f) shadow judge at least 2 entire Elementary competitions where the total number of horses judged overall is 24 or more.
+In order to judge the total minimum number of horses required it may be necessary to judge more competitions - g) sit-in on at least two occasions at Elementary level - h) the supervising judge for all shadow judging and sit-ins to be a Judge Educator or A or B Level Mentor - i) pass the Elementary practical exam

-119.8.43 To become accredited at D (Medium) level:
+11.8.4 To become accredited at D (Medium) level:

-- a) be a current EA member - b) complete the current ORBT with a pass of at least 90% (this must be completed and passed prior to undertaking any shadow judging) - c) attend a seminar that includes D level - d) pass the Medium theory exam with at least 80% - ed) generic units 1, 2, 3, 4 and 5 to be completed refer to 9.18.
+- a) be a current EA member - b) complete the current ORBT with a pass of at least 90% (this must be completed and passed prior to undertaking any shadow judging) - c) attend a seminar that includes D level - d) pass the Medium theory exam with at least 80% - e) generic units 1, 2, 3, 4 and 5 to be completed refer to 9.18.

 Note: Units 1, 4 & 5 will be covered in your seminar.
-Units 2 and 3 can be completed on-line or in a workshop situation - e) shadow judge one entire Official Medium competition with a minimum of 20 horses; or - f) shadow judge at least 2 entire Medium competitions where the total number of horses judged overall is 24 30 or more.
-In order to judge the total minimum number of horses required it may be necessary to judge more competitions - g) sit-in on at least two occasions at Medium level - h) the supervising judge for all shadow judging and sit-ins to be a Judge Educator or A or B Level - i) be assessed as competent in the Medium theory exam - ii) be assessed as competent in the Medium practical exam
+Units 2 and 3 can be completed on-line or in a workshop situation

+- f) shadow judge at least 2 entire Medium competitions where the total number of horses judged overall is 24 or more.
+In order to judge the total minimum number of horses required it may be necessary to judge more competitions - g) sit-in on at least two occasions at Medium level - h) the supervising judge for all shadow judging and sit-ins to be a Judge Educator or A or B Level Mentor. - i) be assessed as competent in the Medium practical exam